Live Honey bee removal from trees

-Moving swarms of bees and colonies on bushes and trees is a pretty common activity during swarming season in summer months.
+Moving bee swarms and colonies on bushes and trees is a pretty common activity during swarming season in the late spring and summer months.
 Honeybees can become a problem when they swarm around or nest in and on trees.
 Before we can deal with them we need to understand the difference between a swarm and a colony.

 A bee swarm is a term for when the bees are not living on honeycomb in a colony but are on the move.
 They are often found in the form of a mass of bunched up bees on top of each other often hanging from a branch of a tree, but this can also be on the side of a building too.
 The bees are looking for a desired new colony location where they will make a honeycomb and live for many years.
 Private bee keepers can help but often not immediately and it can be a massive risk leaving the bees to settle without intervention.
 They may just end up flying away but they could also end up choosing your chimney or property roof as their new home.
 If this happens it will be a challenging and costly location to remove them.